What really transpired at the Nepal border

 New Delhi, June 13: There is a mystery surrounding the firing by the Nepal border guards in which one Indian national was killed.

-The Sahastra Seema Bal (SSB), which mans the border on the Indian side said that the issue was a completely local one.
+The Sahastra Seema Bal (SSB), the border on the Indian side said that the issue was a completely local one.
 This emerged out of a local altercation, India has maintained.

 A factual report has been formed on the basis of the preliminary findings and the same has been submitted to the Ministry of Home Affairs.
 The Director General of the SSB, Rajesh Chandra said that this is a completely local issue, which emerged from a local altercation.
 It was not brewing for long, but just instantly emerged, he further added.